 We believe that the transition programme we have at The Marvell College offers the student the right balance of support and the opportunity to develop their confidence in order that they become successful in their secondary school career.

-If you would like to organise an additional visit to The Marvell College please contact Mrs Stead on 01482 799132
+If you would like to organise an additional visit to The Marvell College please contact Miss Wiles on 01482 799132